HibiscusCollective/hibikey/desktop/gui/README.md

-# Welcome to Your New Wails3 Project!
+# Welcome to Your New Wails3 Project

 Congratulations on generating your Wails3 application!
 This README will guide you through the next steps to get your project up and running.

 ## Getting Started